-Subsequent med Subsequent measurement and gains and losses Financial These assets are subsequently measured at assets at FVTPL fair value.
-Net gains and losses, including any interest or dividend income, are recognised in Statement of Profit and Loss Financial assets These assets are subsequently measured at at amortised cost amortised cost using the effective interest method.
+0 Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in Statement of Profit and Loss Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in Statement of Profit and Loss.
 Any gain or loss on derecognition is recognised in Statement of Profit and Loss.